iot-lab/iot-lab.github.io/docs/tools/serial-aggregator.md

 ---
 title: Serial aggregator
 group: tools
 description: The serial aggregator is a great tool to aggregate serial port (UART) of your experiment nodes.
-Indeed during an experiment with embedded nodes like M3 nodes you have a direct access to the serial port communication (Read/Write).It's forward by the IoT-LAB node on the SSH frontend server with a TCP socket on port 20000.
+Indeed during an experiment with embedded nodes like M3 nodes you have a direct access to the serial port communication (Read/Write).
+It's forward by the IoT-LAB node on each SSH frontend server with a TCP socket on port 20000.
 When you launch a large-scale experiment it would be boring to open a terminal for each node and read the serial port.
 We provide you a tool which allow to aggregate multiple serial communication channels at once.
 Thanks to the asynchore python library which provide an asynchronous socket handler.
 ---

 ## Play with serial aggregator